BenniWi/learn2code_template/README.md

   />
 </a>

-A public repo for various purposes:
-1. Test repository to learn Git
-2. Template repository to set up a common environment for the lecture [learn2code](https://github.com/BenniWi/learn2code)
+This is a template repository for the lecture [learn2code](https://github.com/BenniWi/learn2code).
+It contains among other:
+1. Template repository structure
+2. Basic files
+3. Common development environment to be used in VSCode and codespace
-3. Some templates for e.g. clang-format and clang-tidy files
+4. Some templates for e.g. clang-format and clang-tidy files